papivot/tkg-helper-scripts/README.md

 Note:- After the initial run, it may take a *couple fo runs* for the script to succseefully execute commands, as the jumpbox gets ready.
 Also, During the initial runs, you may have to enter *Yes* to accept the SSH thumbprint of the nodes.

-2. To create a user with the permissions to modify objects in the VCenter for WCP protected objects.
+2. `create-wcp-privuser.sh` - GOVC script to create a user with permissions to modify objects in the VCenter for WCP protected objects.